Ancient Aleppo: Early Bronze Age

 Aleppo appears in historical records as an important city much earlier than Damascus.
 The first record of Aleppo may be from the third millennium BC if the identification of Aleppo as Armi, a city-state closely related to Ebla is correct.
 Armi has also been identified with the modern Tell Bazi.
 Giovanni Pettinato describes Armi as Ebla's alter ego.
 Naram-Sin of Akkad (or his grandfather Sargon) destroyed both Ebla and Arman in the 23rd century BC.

 Middle Bronze Age

 In the Old Babylonian period, Aleppo's name appears as Ḥalab (Ḥalba) for the first time.
 Aleppo was the capital of the important Amorite dynasty of Yamḥad.
-The kingdom of Yamḥad (ca. 1800-1600 BC), alternatively known as the 'land of Ḥalab,' was the most powerful in the Near East at the time.
+The kingdom of Yamḥad (c.
+1800–1600 BC), alternatively known as the 'land of Ḥalab', was the most powerful in the Near East at the time.

 Yamḥad was destroyed by the Hittites under Mursilis I in the 16th century BC.
 However, Aleppo soon resumed its leading role in Syria when the Hittite power in the region waned due to internal strife.